-You can add links and destinations to layers, allowing you to change the view of a document when the user clicks a bookmark or link.
+You can add links and destinations to layers, allowing you to change the view of a document when the user selects a bookmark or link.

 In general, changes to layer visibility made using the eye icon in the Layers panel are not recorded in the Navigation toolbar.

 The Destinations pane appears in a floating panel.
 You can add it to the other panels by dragging it to the navigation pane.
-If the panel is collapsed, click the Destinations button to expand it.
+If the panel is collapsed, select Destinations to expand it.

-You can test the link by changing the layer settings, selecting the Hand tool, and clicking the link.
+You can test the link by changing the layer settings, selecting the Hand tool, and selecting the link.

 You can import layers from a PDF or image file into a target PDF.
 Supported image file formats are BMP, GIF, JPEG, JPEG 2000, PCX, PNG, and TIFF.

 Select the Layers button in the navigation pane.

 Choose Import As Layer from the Options menu .

 In the Import As Layer dialog box, select Browse and locate the file to import.
 If the source file is a multipage document, enter the page number you want to import in Page Number.
 If the target file is a multipage document, specify the Target Page Number in the Preview section of the dialog box.